d-rocham/sofka_blackjack/README.md

 * 1 dealer
 * 1 deck of 52 cards, made with 4 suits.

-The rules for this game are from [this website](https://bicyclecards.com/how-to-play/blackjack/), as well as from the particular requirements asked by the mentor:
+The rules for this game are adapted from [this website](https://bicyclecards.com/how-to-play/blackjack/), as well as from the particular requirements demanded by the mentor:

 1. The player places an initial bet.
 2. Player receives 2 cards from the card bank.